-This Is to Certify, That CITY OF BAY CITY,

-of Bay City , State of Oregon , has made proof to the satisfaction of the STATE ENGINEER of Oregon, of a right to the use of the waters of Patterson Creek and Reservoir to be constructed under App.
+This Is to Certify, That CITY.
+OF BAY CITY of Bay City , State of , has made proof Oregon to the satisfaction of the STATE ENGINEER of Oregon, of a right to the use of the waters of Patterson Creek and Reservoir to be constructed under App.
 No. R-26690, Per.
 No. R-1287 a tributary of Tillamook Bay for the purpose of municipal under Permit No. 20895 of the State Engineer, and that said right to the use of said waters has been perfected in accordance with the laws of Oregon; that the priority of the right hereby confirmed dates from December 6, 1951 that the amount of water to which such right is entitled and hereby confirmed, for the purposes aforesaid, is limited to an amount actually beneficially used for said purposes, and shall not exceed 1.00 cubic foot per second or its equivalent in case of rotation, measured at the point of diversion from the stream.
-The point of diversion is located in the SE1 NW1, Section 35, Township 1 North, Range 10 West, W.M.

-The amount of water used for irrigation, together with the amount secured under any other right existing for the same lands, shall be limited to - - - - - of one cubic foot per second per acre, and shall conform to such reasonable rotation system as may be ordered by the proper state officer.
-A description of the place of use under the right hereby confirmed, and to which such right is appurtenant, is as follows:
+The point of diversion is located in the SEA NWA, Section 35, Township 1 North, Range 10 West, W.M.
+The amount of water used for irrigation, together with the amount secured under any other per acre, and shall conform to such reasonable rotation system as may be ordered by the proper state officer.
+A description of the place of use under the right hereby confirmed, and to which such right is appurtenant, is as follows: SE' NW Section 35 NE SW Section 34 Township 1 North, Range 10 West, W.M.
+The right to the use of the water for the purposes aforesaid is restricted to the lands or place of use herein described.
+WITNESS the signature of the State Engineer, affixed this 21st day of September , 1956 .
+State Engineer